Search

 Windscale

-How do Pile Reactors work?
+How did the Windscale Pile reactors work?

 The choice of fuel, moderator and coolant were constrained by the knowledge and technology available to the UK at the time.
-Therefore, the piles were designed around using natural uranium metal as their fuel because the UK was not yet able to carry out enrichment.
+Therefore, the piles were designed around using natural uranium metal as their fuel, because the UK was not yet able to carry out enrichment.

 Fuel